 With one exception, all women in these uniforms wore the skirt variant.
 One uniform seen on extras in Star Trek’s first season was a woman’s gold command uniform with pants.
 It was created for a scene in “Charlie X” where a pretty crewwoman was transformed into an old hag, who might not have looked appropriate in a skirt uniform.

 Very little is publicly known about Bill Theiss, who died in 1992.
 He was a solitary man with a passion for privacy.
 The one characteristic often remarked upon by those who worked with him was that his work ethic consisted of one almost fanatical and inhuman premise: “Stop when all work is done — and not before.”
 This did not endear him to many of his former wardrobe men and women, as might be imagined, although it did earn him the respect of his colleagues.

 With worry over lack of time and money as his constant companion, Theiss had patience for no one: not Roddenberry, nor any of the other producers.
-He had even less patience for anyone who stopped in to praise, criticise, comment, say hello, or say goodbye.
+He had even less patience for anyone who stopped in to praise, criticize, comment, say hello or say goodbye.
 The process could not be interrupted.
-Theiss was rude, at times, in a supreme effort to avoid delaying the shooting company over wardrobe problems.
+Theiss was rude at times in a supreme effort to avoid delaying the shooting company over wardrobe problems.
 “Better rude than late,” was his motto.
 Although, unhappily, it was not operative.
 Actors, extras and wardrobe assistants alike remember his frenzied pinning and sweding even as the cameras began to roll.